MichaelHaussmann/spil/docs/glossary.md

         keytype: 'project'

-### uri
+### query

-A uri is a key value representation of a Sid.
+A query is a key value representation of a Sid.

 `project=hamlet&type=a&assettype=props&asset=skull`